 Listlessness or Lethargy

 If you find that your pet has no energy, that's frequently one of the first signs of something going wrong.
 Most pets have evolved from the wild and have innate desires to keep their illnesses subdued.
 Therefore, you might not even know that they are sick.
 However, they usually cannot hide the fact that they have less energy.

 If your dog, cat, or other animal went from jumping around your home to wanting to do nothing but lying down by the water bowl, your pet is likely to experience some problems that require companion vet care.

 In the wild, when an animal is sick or injured, their survival instincts kick in.
 One of those instincts is to hide.
 Their illness puts them in a compromised state of which predators can take advantage.
 By hiding, they can avoid predators and allow their wounds or disease to heal.

 While this strategy makes perfect sense in the wild, it's counterproductive in your home.
 Hiding makes things worse because you can't see that they are sick and get them the right companion animal care they need.
-If you see your pet hiding, make sure to observe them as they may be hiding due to illness.
+If you see your pet hiding or being skittish, make sure to observe them as they may be hiding due to illness.
 If you think something might be amiss, a vet trip is in order!

 Vomiting or Diarrhea

 If your pet experiences vomiting or diarrhea and that doesn't seem to be going away, you'll likely want to get them into a vet.
 Many illnesses have gastrointestinal issues as symptoms.
 Throwing up once or twice could be a bad meal, but continually throwing up is likely a concern.
 If you notice this, it doesn't hurt to book a vet appointment for them as it's always better to be safe than sorry!